Ali-khn/Deepface_grpc/README.md

 sys.path.append(wanted_dir)
 ```

-* In case of using the ./aggregator/aggregator.proto file add the below code to the top of the "./aggregator/aggregator_pb2_grpc.py":
+* In case of using the ./aggregator/aggregator.proto file, an "aggregator_pb2_grpc.py" file will be genrated. add the below code to the top of the "./aggregator/aggregator_pb2_grpc.py" file: (The file(s) is/are provided)
 ```
 import sys, os
 script_directory = os.path.dirname(os.path.abspath(__file__))